Davy Jones (musician)

-David Thomas Jones (30 December 1945 – 29 February 2012) was an English actor and singer.
+David Thomas Jones (30 December 1945 – 29 February 2012) was an English actor, singer, and songwriter.
 Best known as a member of the band the Monkees and a co-star of the TV series The Monkees (1966–1968), Jones was considered a teen idol.

-Aside from his work on The Monkees TV show, Jones's acting credits include a Tony-nominated performance as the Artful Dodger in the original London and Broadway productions of Oliver! and a guest-starring role in a hallmark episode of The Brady Bunch television show and a later reprised parody film.
+Aside from his work on The Monkees TV show, Jones' acting credits included a Tony-nominated performance as the Artful Dodger in the original London and Broadway productions of Oliver! and a guest-starring role in a notable episode of The Brady Bunch television show and a later reprised parody film.

 Early life

 David Thomas Jones was born on 30 December 1945 in Manchester, England, to Harry and Doris Jones.
 He had three sisters: Hazel, Lynda and Beryl.
 Jones' mother died from emphysema when he was 14 years of age.